Random Matrix Ensembles in Hyperchaotic Classical Dissipative Dynamical Systems: Model and method

 where $\dot{u}_i$ defines the dissipative term, $i$ labels particles $i=1,...,N$, and $F(t)$ is the driving force chosen in the form $F(t)=F_{\rm{dc}}+F_{\rm{ac}}\cos(2\pi\nu_0 t)$ (see Fig.\ \ref{Fig1}).
-We impose cyclic boundary conditions by $u_0= \!\!\! \mod(u_N,N\omega)$, where $\omega$ represents the interparticle average distance, i.e.\ average number of particles per substrate potential well \cite{FlorAP,Odavic}.
+We impose cyclic boundary conditions by $u_0= {\rm mod}(u_N,N\omega)$, where $\omega$ represents the interparticle average distance, i.e.\ average number of particles per substrate potential well \cite{FlorAP,Odavic}.
 In literature, different regimes have been identified to exist in this model such as $m \to 0$ limit of Eq.\ (\ref{model2}) which defines the strictly overdamped limit \cite{Falo}, the overdamped regime for which $0 < m \leq \frac{1}{4(2+K)}$, and the underdamped regime otherwise \cite{Baesens_MacKay_2003}.
 To integrate the system of Eqs.\ (\ref{model2}) we use standard techniques from \cite{solver} with the time step $\nu_{0}^{-1}$ and relative tolerance of $10^{-6}$.

-Due to the exertion of the force term $F(t)$ the dissipative FK model undergoes a dynamical phase transition from a pinned to the sliding particle motion regime \cite{Reichhardt_Reichhardt_2016,Odavic}.
-The study of the critical force dynamics is an active field of research related to the description of different interesting phenomena in tribology, traffic flow of cars on the road and many other \cite{OBBook}.
-In our work we primarily investigate the physics of the sliding regime where the system response is strongly nonlinear and the dynamics is more rich.
+Due to the exertion of the force term $F(t)$, the dissipative FK model undergoes a dynamical phase transition from a pinned to the sliding particle motion regime \cite{Reichhardt_Reichhardt_2016,Odavic}.
+The study of the critical force dynamics is an active field of research related to the description of different interesting phenomena in tribology, traffic flow of cars on the road, and many others \cite{OBBook}.
+In our work, we primarily investigate the physics of the sliding regime where the system's response is strongly nonlinear and the dynamics is richer.

-In the underdamped regime the dissipatively driven FK model exhibits sensitivity to initial conditions \cite{ACm}, i.e.\ chaotic dynamics, whereas in the strictly overdamped limit the system is nonchaotic \cite{ACDS,Odavic}.
-In the following section we describe how the presence of chaos is quantified using Lyapunov exponents.
+In the underdamped regime, the dissipatively driven FK model exhibits sensitivity to initial conditions \cite{ACm}, i.e.\ chaotic dynamics, whereas in the strictly overdamped limit the system is nonchaotic \cite{ACDS,Odavic}.
+In the following section, we describe how the presence of chaos is quantified using Lyapunov exponents.